 Welcome back to Know a Knot!
-Today we’re going to talk about the square knot, also known as the reef knot.
+Today we’re going to talk about the square or reef knot, usually just known as the square knot.
 I came up calling it the square knot so that’s what I call it, but if you prefer reef knot, go for it!

 The Square or Reef Knot

 Today we’re going to do a “Special” knot because the square knot is kind of, well, special.
 To be honest it’s not a great knot.
 But it is an ancient knot, and evidence indicates it existed thousands of years ago.
 Unfortunately it isn’t a very strong knot. pulling on one of the “pig tails” can make the knot collapse (more technically, “capsize”).
 The square knot is sometimes mistakenly used as a joining knot, but is prone to slipping.
 According to internet lore this has cost more than one climber his life.